Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Introduction

-\paragraph{Acknowledgement} We thank Stéphane Gaussent for suggesting our collaboration, discussions on the subject and comments on previous versions of this manuscript.
-We thank Nicole Bardy-Panse and Guy Rousseau for discussions on this topic and for their comments on a previous version of this paper.
+We warmly thank St\'ephane Gaussent for suggesting our collaboration, for multiple discussions and for his useful comments on previous versions of this manuscript.
+We also thank Nicole Bardy-Panse and Guy Rousseau for discussions on this topic and for their comments on a previous version of this paper.
+Finally, we thank the referee for their valuable comments and suggestions, and for his/her interesting questions.

-\paragraph{Funding} The first author was supported by the ANR grant ANR-16-CE40-0010-01 and the second by the ANR grant ANR-15-CE40-0012.